 One batch of homemade play dough (also called salt dough) can be mixed from common household ingredients.
 Each batch costs less than $1 and makes the equivalent of 2-3 cans from the store, or enough for one child for 1-2 hours of play.

-Cooked play dough: Place 1 cup flour, 1/2 cup salt, 2 teaspoons cream of tartar or citric acid (either is available in the bulk bin or spice aisle at grocery stores, or at stores selling candy making supplies), 1 cup warm water, 1 tablespoon vegetable oil and food coloring (see ideas below) in a saucepan.
+Cooked play dough: Place 1 cup flour, 1/2 cup salt, 2 teaspoons cream of tartar or citric acid (both are available in the bulk bin or spice aisle at grocery stores or at stores selling candy making supplies), 1 cup warm water, 1 tablespoon vegetable oil and food coloring (see ideas below) in a saucepan.
 Place pan over low heat and stir ingredients until smooth.
 Continue stirring until mixture thickens.
 Keep stirring until the dough pulls away from the sides of the pan.
 Eventually the dough will become one solid ball that is no longer sticky.
 Remove pan from heat and allow to cool 30 minutes, or until dough can be handled comfortably.
 Massage the dough and form into a smooth ball.

 Uncooked play dough: In a bowl, stir together 1 cup flour, 1/2 cup salt, 2 teaspoons cream of tartar or citric acid and 1 tablespoon vegetable oil.
 Slowly add 3/4 cup boiling water, stirring until combined.
 Mix until a dough forms that is neither too mushy (needs more flour) or too stiff (needs more water).
 Place dough on a large piece of foil.
 Add liquid or paste food color and knead (massage) using your hands until color is evenly distributed.
 Form dough into a smooth ball.

 Food coloring ideas: Use several drops of liquid food coloring or several pinches powdered/paste food coloring (available at candy making supply stores) OR one package unsweetened powdered drink mix, such as Kool-Aid, which makes dough with vibrant color that also smells fruity.